hamo225/real_estate_lp/README.md

 Landing page for a real estate company

 ### Setup Project Environment
-Assuming you have node.js installed on your machine then run in your project folder in the terminal
+Install all the dev dependencies by running in your terminal
 ```
 npm install
 ```